stoyicker/symbio-assignment/README.md

 ## Decisions decisions (you probably want to read the relevant parts of the code first)

 #### Splash screen - Why didn't you use ApplicationLifecycleCallback to perform a runtime theme change in the main activity instead of using a separate one?
-1. I'm using the splash activity to perform prefetch.
+1. I'm using the splash activity to perform what you could call pre-fetching.
 I could do this on the main activity too of course, but in detriment of higher coupling.
 2. Even if coupling wasn't a problem (suppose I wasn't doing anything in the splash), runtime configuration changes are slow and are the differences between apps that run only on Pixel phones and whatnot and apps that run also in budget phones.